The Payroll Department distributes forms required at year-end for income tax reporting, specifically Forms W-2 and Forms 1042-S.

 When will I receive my W-2 from SMU?

-The W-2s will be mailed no later than January 31 (or the next weekday if Jan.
+The W-2s will be available no later than January 31 (or the next weekday if Jan.
 31 falls on a weekend), as required by the Internal Revenue Service.

 Why do the year-to-date gross wages on my last December paycheck not match the Box 1 wages on my W-2?